-Cisco routers do not have IPv6 routing enabled by default.
-To configure IPv6 on a Cisco routers, you need to do two things:
+Cisco routers do not have Internet Protocol version 6 (IPv6) routing enabled by default.
+So how do we enable IPv6 on a router?

-- enable IPv6 routing on a Cisco router using the ipv6 unicast-routing global configuration command.
+- First, enable IPv6 routing on a Cisco router using the ‘ipv6 unicast-routing’ global configuration command.
 This command globally enables IPv6 and must be the first command executed on the router.

-- configure the IPv6 global unicast address on an interface using the ipv6 address address/prefix-length [eui-64] command.
-If you omit omit the eui-64 parameter, you will need to configure the entire address manually.
+- Configure the IPv6 global unicast address on an interface using the ‘ipv6 address address/prefix-length [eui-64]’ command.
 After you enter this command, the link local address will be automatically derived.
+If you omit the ‘eui-64’ parameter, you will need to configure the entire address manually.

 Here is an IPv6 configuration example: